-Excellent retail sales momentum continued in the UK, with gross fund inflows increasing by 23 per cent and net inflows up seven per cent compared with the same period last year.
+Excellent retail sales momentum continued in the UK, with gross fund inflows increasing by 23 per cent and net inflows up 7 per cent compared with the same period last year.
 M&G was also named Best Overall Large Group at the 2007 Lipper Awards.

 Growth was also strong in international markets.
 In Europe, where M&G is maximising the opportunity created by the continued opening of markets to foreign players, gross fund inflows increased by 15 per cent.
 While net fund inflows reduced by 25 per cent as a result of asset allocation shifts by European investors in the wake of equity market falls in late February, sales in May and June have been exceptionally strong.
-Asian markets, where M&G distributes funds in partnership with Prudential Corporation Asia, also saw significant growth with net inflows up 56 per cent in the first half
+Asian markets, where M&G distributes funds in partnership with Prudential Corporation Asia (PCA), also saw significant growth with net inflows up 56 per cent in the first half compared to 2006.
+M&G's international markets now account for some 70 per cent of net retail fund inflows.

 In its wholesale markets, M&G saw a continued shift towards higher margin products during the first half of 2007 and a fall in lower margin business such as traditional segregated bond funds.
-As a result, total gross institutional fund inflows fell by six per cent to £3.0 billion and net inflows fell 13 per cent to £1.6 billion.
+As a result, total gross institutional fund inflows fell by 6 per cent to £3.0 billion and net inflows fell 13 per cent to £1.6 billion.